kira-03/RBAC-Admin-Panel-UI/README.md

 ## **Default Roles and Permissions** 🛡️

 ### **Default Permissions** 🔓
-The system comes with pre-configured permissions that are crucial for managing a secure environment:
+As part of the design for this RBAC system, creative roles and permissions have been implemented to cater to a security-focused environment.
+Below are the default roles and their associated permissions:

 - **Perform VAPT**: Conduct Vulnerability Assessment and Penetration Testing (Module: services).
-- **Monitor Threats**: Real-time monitoring and response to threats (Module: SOC).
+- **Monitor Threats**: Monitor and respond to threats in real-time (Module: SOC).
-- **Access Cloud Data**: Secure access to cloud infrastructure (Module: cloud).
+- **Access Cloud Data**: Access and secure cloud infrastructure (Module: cloud).
-- **Manage Clients**: View and manage client information (Module: clients).
+- **Manage Clients**: View and update client information (Module: clients).
 - **Manage Users**: Add, edit, or delete users, and assign roles (Module: users).

 ### **Default Roles** 🧑‍💻
 - **Cybersecurity Admin**: Full control over all modules, roles, permissions, and users.
-- **SOC Analyst**: Monitors and responds to security threats.
+- **SOC Analyst**: Focuses on monitoring threats and incident responses, with access to the SOC and services modules.
-- **Cloud Security Specialist**: Secures cloud-based infrastructures.
+- **Cloud Security Specialist**: Responsible for securing cloud infrastructure, with permissions limited to the cloud module.
-- **Client Manager**: Manages client-related operations and data.
+- **Client Manager**: Manages client-related operations, with access to the clients module.

+These roles are tailored for a security-centric environment, designed to offer granular control while maintaining robust management capabilities.
+They allow administrators to effectively assign specific tasks to relevant personnel based on their roles.

+---

 ## **Installation & Setup** ⚙️